kamuke/mdds-2023-project/README.md

 **Endpoint:** `POST /api/register`

-**Description:** Registers a new user and stores their information in the database.
+**Description:** Registers a new user and stores their information into the database.

 **Parameter**
 | Field                | Type     | Required | Description               |